justinkgibbons89/CountdownRing/README.md

 				/// Show the countdown ring.
 It will animate automatically when it appears.
 				CountdownRing(
 					isFinished: $countdownIsFinished, /// pass in the `isFinished` binding
-					gradientColors: [.pink, .orange] /// set the colors for the gradient )
+					colors: [.pink, .orange] /// set the colors for the gradient )
 			}
 		}